Younger slaughter age can lower GHG emissions provided diet is correct

 If we were to reduce slaughter age by one month, it would potentially reduce the total GHG emissions by around 250kg/head – a reduction of somewhere around 3.6% per animal.

-However, research carried out at Teagasc Grange, looking at GHG emissions from various production systems, has shown that if a reduced slaughter age comes at the expense of carcase weight or due to increased levels of concentrate input, there are no benefits in terms of emissions per kilo of beef.
+However, research carried out at Teagasc Grange, looking at GHG emissions from various production systems, has shown that if a reduced slaughter age is achieved due to increased levels of concentrate input, there are no benefits in terms of GHG emissions per kilo of beef.

-In fact, when comparing a 24-month system where cattle are slaughtered out of the shed in spring on a diet of silage plus concentrate, versus a 28-month system off grass where no concentrate is fed either during the winter or finishing period, the GHG emissions/kg beef are lower in the 28-month system.
+In fact, when comparing a 24-month system where cattle are slaughtered out of the shed in spring on a diet of silage plus concentrate (GC24 in Figure 1), versus a 28-month system off grass where no concentrate is fed (GO28 in Figure 1), the GHG emissions/kg beef are lower in the 28-month system.

-This is due to the higher GHG emissions associated with concentrate feed compared with grass.
+This is due to the higher GHG emissions associated with concentrate feed compared to grass.

-In conclusion, Crosson emphasised the need for the Irish beef industry, with a strong reputation of producing beef from pasture-based systems, to be careful how we approach reducing slaughter age.
+Figure 1 outlines the four production systems that were compared, all of which used continental-bred steers.

-The system profiled that had the lowest GHG emissions/kg beef was where animals were slaughtered off grass at the end of the second grazing season from a grass-only diet.
+The system profiled that had the lowest GHG emissions/kg beef (red line on graph) was where animals were slaughtered off grass at the end of the second grazing season from a grass-only diet (GO20).

-However, there were issues over hitting carcase specification in this system with late-maturing breed types, in terms of carcase fat score.
+However, there were issues over hitting carcase specification in this system in terms of carcase fat score.

+Reducing the slaughter age of beef cattle has the potential to reduce total GHG emissions from the system, but as this study indicates, diet is just as important a factor.

+GHG emissions per kilo of beef should be the main focus as a per-head basis can mask the true figure.

 SHARING OPTIONS: